igorklopov/node-oculus/README.md

 node-oculus is a simple node.js addon for interfacing with the Oculus Rift.

+WARNING: currently under maintenance to update for Oculus Rift DK2 compatibility.
+We will be updating the README shortly.

 Goals:
 	Create a simple node interface to the Oculus Rift.
 	Provide a clean start point for complex node based oculus projects to evolve from.